HERBERT SIMON, PAUL THAGARD, PAT LANGLEY AND OTHERS ON DISCOVERY SYSTEMS

 Others have also found themselves confronted with this conflict.
 In “A Split in Thinking among Keepers of Artificial Intelligence” the New York Times (18 Jul.
 1993) reported that scientists attending the annual meeting of the American Association of Artificial Intelligence expressed disagreement about the goals of artificial intelligence.
 Some maintained the traditional view that artificial-intelligence systems should be designed to simulate intuitive human intelligence, while others maintained that the phrase “artificial intelligence” is merely a metaphor that has become an impediment, and that AI systems should be designed to exceed the limitations of intuitive human intelligence.
 The article notes that the division has fallen along occupational lines with the academic community preferring the psychology goal and the business community expressing the pragmatic goal.
 It also notes that large AI systems have been installed in various major American corporations.

 This alignment is incidental, since the academic community need not view artificial intelligence exclusively as an agenda for psychology.
 But the alignment is understandable, since the business community financially justifies investment in artificial-intelligence systems pragmatically as it does every other investment including computer-system investments.
 Business has no interest in faithful replicas of human limitations such as the computational constraint described in Simon’s thesis of bounded rationality or the semantical impediment described by Hanson and called the “cognition constraint” by Hickey.
 This same pragmatic justification applies in basic-scientific research, because scientists will not use AI systems to replicate the human limitations.
 They will use AI to transcend these limitations, in order to enhance performance.
 Artificial intelligence may have outgrown its original home in academic psychology.
-The functioning of discovery systems to facilitate basic science research is more adequately described as constructional language-processing systems unburdened by psychological claims.
+The functioning of discovery systems to facilitate basic research is more adequately described as constructional language-processing systems with no psychological claims.

 The relation between the psychological and the linguistic perspectives can be illustrated by way of analogy with man’s experience with flying.
 Since primitive man first saw a bird spread its wings and escape the hunter by flight, mankind has been envious of birds’ ability to fly.
 This envy is illustrated in ancient Greek mythology by the character Icarus, who escaped from the labyrinth of Crete with wings that he made of wax.
 But Icarus flew too close to the hot sun, so that he fell from the sky as the wax melted, and then drowned in the Aegean Sea.
 Icarus’ fatally flawed choice of materials notwithstanding, his basic design concept was a plausible one in imitation of the evidently successful flight capability of birds.
 Call the Icarus’ design concept the “wing-flapping” technology.
 In fact in the 1930’s there was a company called Gray Goose Airways, which claimed to have developed a wing-flapping aircraft called an “ornithopter”.
 But pity the investor who holds equity shares in Gray Goose Airways today, because his stock certificates are good only for folded-paper toy-glider airplanes.
 A contemporary development of the wing-flapping technology might serve well for an ornithological investigation of how birds fly, but it is not the technology used for modern flight, which has evolved quite differently.